North Lindsey College

 North Lindsey College is a further education college in Scunthorpe, North Lincolnshire, England, situated on the A18.

 Structure

 North Lindsey College is an associate college of the University of Lincoln providing a range of further education and higher education courses.
 The college comprises 69 departments and occupies an area of 23 acre.
 It has two local centres in Ashby and Barton.

 College funding decisions are made by the Yorkshire and the Humber Learning and Skills Council in Bradford.

 History

-The college was established in 1953 as North Lindsey Technical College.
+Construction started on Tuesday 27 March 1951, with 23 acres.
+The college was established on Thursday 1 October 1953 as North Lindsey Technical College.Its first Principal was Mr F. C. Jones, B.Sc.
+(Eng.), who had already been appointed in 1946.

 Its main building opened in 1964.
 In 1971 the college became the North Lindsey College of Technology – at that time it was run by Lindsey Education Committee (based in Lincoln).
 Humberside Education Committee in Beverley took over the administration of the college in 1974.

 At that stage it had five departments: